 Epidermal inclusion cysts or epidermal cysts are common cutaneous lesions that represent proliferation of squamous epithelium within a confined space in the dermis or subdermis.

-These are occasionally termed sebaceous cysts although, technically, this is a different entity.
-The term sebaceous cyst implies that the lesion originates in the sebaceous glands, which is not correct and, as such, the term epidermal inclusion cyst is preferred.
+These are occasionally termed sebaceous cysts, although this is a misnomer as the lesion does not originate in the sebaceous glands.
+As such, the term epidermal inclusion cyst is preferred.

 Epidermal cysts are either found incidentally or present as a firm non-tender lump.
 If they rupture a local inflammatory response to the necrotic debris released can mimic infection.
 Although they can be found anywhere, they are typically located on the scalp, face, neck, trunk, and back 1.
 Rarely they can be seen within bones representing an intraosseous epidermoid cyst 2.

 Rarely epidermal cysts can undergo malignant degeneration with squamous cell carcinoma 1.

 They are thought to occur as a result of 1,2:

 - congenital rests of cells

 - human papillomavirus type 57 or 60 infections implicated palmoplantar epidermoid cysts 1

 On all modalities, they appear as well-circumscribed masses arising in or just deep to the skin.